Five things every first time Landlord should know

 1. Finance- Mortgages & Insurance

-Make sure that you have these in place for a let.
-If you have a mortgage on the property, and it's not specifically a 'buy to let' product, then you will need to liaisie with your lender and/or broker to make sure you are permitted to let out your property.
+Make sure that you have the following in place before you let your East London property.
+If you have a mortgage on the property, and it's not specifically a 'buy to let' product, then you will need to liaise with your lender and/or broker to make sure you are permitted to let out your property.
 You should also think about insurance- the vital ones being:

 - Buildings & Contents Insurance

 - Public liability insurance

 You have an almost unlimited array of options however you wish to go about letting out your property- from doing everything yourself to low-cost cut-back online offerings to hybrids to the full service of a quality professional agent.
 There is no right or wrong as everyone's circumstances are different.
 Key things for you to consider here are:

 - How much spare time do you have for the property?

 - What rent do you expect?